techiemow/backend/Readme.md

 - Using MySQL to create a database and its associated tables with different values for each of its tables in the database

-- Created a new database model called Zen Class
+- Created a new database model called Zen Class.

+- Queries used to create the database can be seen in the **Zenclass.sql** file

 **Created the following Tables as its attributes**
 ----------------------------------------------------------------